Work in Progress: These docs are incomplete and may contain inaccuracies. Norri is not yet available for download.

 During playback: Open the settings menu (gear icon), then select Subtitles.
 Choose a track to enable it, or select Off to disable subtitles.
 Changes take effect immediately.

-Text vs Image Subtitles
+Embedded vs External Subtitles

 Language Preferences